Moving beyond personas in digital workplace implementation

 More specific representation is necessary to make personas real across your enterprise and meet the diverse needs of users in the digital workplace.

-In most cases, all the users represented by these personas aren’t doing exactly the same work, don’t need the same set of applications and have different computing, peripheral and other needs.
+In most cases, all the users represented by these personas aren’t doing exactly the same work, don’t need the same set of business applications and have different computing, peripheral and other needs.
 Enterprise-wide policies that define IT capabilities and services are generally established at the persona level.
 For example, mobile workers might need a tablet, while knowledge workers can optionally bring their own device.

 Roles are the next level of detail and are defined at the department or work-group level.
 This is where you define the default and optional IT capabilities for your users as they join the organization or move within it.
 While personas are meant to be kept fairly static, focusing on cross-enterprise policies, roles allow a granularity of definition that can be changed with relative ease as the needs of a particular department or work group shift.